Node

 npm install <packageName>

-- installs package(s) from remote registries or local sourcesnpm test
+- installs package(s) from remote registries or local sources

 NOTE: YOU DON'T WANNA ADD NODE_MODULES TO VERSION CONTROL (GIT) SO MAKE A .gitignore FILE AND INSIDE IT, ADD 'node_modules'.
 SO NOW WHEN YOU GIT ADD -A, IT WILL SKIP OVER NODE_MODULES CUZ ITS A MASSIVE FUCKING FILE.